Q1. In situations with high risks, credit might create further problems for the borrower. Explain.

 Ans: We need to expand formal sources of credit in India:

-• The Reserve Bank of India supervises the functioning of formal sources of loans.
-In contrast, there is no organisation which supervises the functioning of informal source of loans or the credit activities of lenders in the informal sector.
+- The Reserve Bank of India supervises the functioning of formal sources of loans.
+In contrast, there is no organization that supervises the functioning of the informal source of loans or the credit activities of lenders in the informal sector.

-• After taking loans from informal lenders sometimes, leads the borrowers to debt trap because of the high interest rates.
+- After taking loans from informal lenders sometimes, leads the borrowers to a debt trap because of the high interest rates.

-• It provides loans at reasonable rate of interest and on easy terms.
+- It provides loans at a reasonable rate of interest and on easy terms.

 Ans: The Banks might not be willing to lend certain borrowers due to the following reasons: